 “You have to be willing to take risks and accept the consequences.
-But you also have to treat every person from top to bottom in a way that would make your mother or grandmother happy.”
+You should also treat every person from top to bottom in a way that would make your mother or grandmother happy.”

-Marc received a BS in Sports Administration/Finance and a MPA, both from University of Louisville.
+Marc received a BS in Sports Administration/Finance and an MPA, both from the University of Louisville.
 Yes, he is an avid Louisville fan.
 His daughter Ansley even decided to enter the World shortly after a big Louisville win.
-Marc will definitely teach Ansley about personal financial responsibilities.
-He wishes elementary schools taught personal finance so young people could begin learning imperative skills needed throughout life.
+Marc will teach Ansley all about personal financial responsibilities.
+He wishes elementary schools taught personal finance so young people could begin learning important skills needed throughout life.

-The fear of losing motivates Marc to consistently put forth his best effort.
+The fear of losing motivates Marc to put forth his best effort consistently.
 Marc has always been competitive which stemmed from his involvement in sports as a youth.
-One of Marc’s favorite jobs was as an unpaid intern for a AAA baseball team.
+One of Marc’s favorite jobs was working for a AAA baseball team as un unpaid intern.
 Unsurprisingly, he was the only intern to move up the ranks and be promoted from throwing t-shirts to the press box.

 Stress can be a problem for entrepreneurs, especially those at Marc’s level.
-Family and friends are the center of Marc’s life.
-The first dollar the company made was his favorite object, it is now a wedding photo of him and his wife Cote.
+Family and friends are at the center of Marc’s life.
+The first dollar the company made was his favorite object; it is now a wedding photo of him and his wife, Cote.
 Marc likes to relax with his wife and friends which typically involves watching sports or eating out.
 Marc also enjoys traveling and would love to spend two months in Australia.
 He could also envision himself living abroad for a few years.
-If you want to bring Marc a treat, he adores any type of chocolate ice cream.
+If you want to bring Marc a treat, he adores any chocolate ice cream.

 Marc believes an effective leader in the entrepreneurial realm should be able to operate in the unknown.
 Marc truly loves being an innovator and has founded multiple companies.
-He believes starting your own business is one of the best ways to control your own destiny.
+He believes having your own business is one of the best ways to control your destiny.
 Opportunity is Marc’s favorite word.
-He is grateful for every situation that has helped established him into the leader he is today, one who is recognized as a high achiever.
+He is grateful for every situation that has helped established him as the leader he is today, one recognized as a high achiever.

 Marc encourages future leaders to: